dssg-berlin/hackathon-borderstep/data/input/README.md

 This is the folder for raw input data.
-Please add files here manually and do not push.
+Please add files here manually.

+DO NOT PUSH FILES HERE
-SCRIPT SHALL NOT CHANGE THE FILES HERE
+SCRIPTS SHALL NOT CHANGE THE FILES HERE